CFX Vaporizer Review [4K Video] ~10:24

 The CFX vaporizer uses two non-replaceable rechargeable 7.4v 2500mAh Li-Ion batteries.
 I’ve been averaging about 60 minutes of average continuous use on a full charge and the CFX can be charged in as little as 30 minutes if you are charging via DC (wall outlet).
 If you are charging via USB, the CFX will take about 2-3 hours to completely charge from dead.

 The CFX is at a very competitive price point and there are a couple different options if you aren’t quite sold on the CFX.
-I think the CFX probably has the most beautiful and easy to use display/temp spectrum at this price point but you can get other portable vaporizers that are smaller and more portable.
+I think the CFX probably has the most beautiful and easy to use display/temp spectrum at this price point but this unit might be a bit too big for some people.

 The CF and CFX are the first two portable dry herb vaporizers from Boundless Vapes and they did a really good job.
 They seemed to be aimed at the Crafty and the Mighty and while they don’t completely reach the mark, they come pretty close for a lot less money.